 Getting There: Besides buses, matatus, and self-driving, Kisumu City is accessible by air.
 Domestic airlines like Jambojet operate daily flights from Nairobi to Kisumu.
 There is also an overnight train from Nairobi every Friday.

 Mombasa is the main port and the 2nd largest city in Kenya.
 The old coastal city was once the country’s capital and existed even when Nairobi was just a swamp.
 Today, it’s home to some of Kenya’s best places to visit.

-The city is famous for its history, culture, and top tourist attractions.
+The city is famous for its history, culture, and tourist attractions.
 Besides marine parks, beaches, and world-class cuisine, visitors are attracted to the vibrant nightlife and thrilling adventures.
 Accommodation is ample and ranges to suit any budget.